kneepdee/powcast/README.md

 # Snöcast

-A snow forecast webapp displaying the predicted snowfall for the next 24h in user speciafied location.
+A snow forecast webapp displaying the predicted snowfall for the next 24h in user specified location.

 ## Built With